kelceydamage/AXOL/README.md

 ------------------------
 See LICENSE in this folder for usage information.
 Licensed under the Apache 2.0 license.

+NOTE: Axol is currently being converted to run on CentOS 6.7.
+I am in the process of debugging the celery worker start, and writing a deployment script.

 Axol is a versatile task management platform designed to scale and handle millions of tasks.

 Out of the box there are a few plugins for common things, but the idea is that any task can